Alfonso Félix de Ávalos Aquino y Gonzaga, Marquess del Vasto: Early life

-Alfonso Félix was born in Ischia in 1564 into the noble Ávalos, Aquino and Gonzaga families.
+Alfonso Félix was born in Ischia in 1564 into the noble Ávalos, d'Aquino and Gonzaga families.
 He was the eldest son of Francesco Ferdinando d'Ávalos (c.
 1530–1571), the Governor of the Duchy of Milan and Viceroy of Sicily, and Isabella Gonzaga.
 His younger brother was Tomás Dávalos de Aragón, Count of Castelluccio, who was Latin Patriarch of Antioch between 1611 and 1622.

 His paternal grandparents were Alfonso d'Avalos, 6th Marquess of Pescara and 2nd of Vasto, also a Governor of the Duchy of Milan, and Maria d'Aragona (a daughter of Duke Ferdinando di Montalto, a son of King Ferdinand I of Naples).
 His paternal uncle was Cardinal Innico d'Avalos d'Aragona.
 His maternal grandparents were Federico II Gonzaga, Duke of Mantua and Margaret Paleologina, Marchioness of Montferrat (daughter, and eventual heir, of William IX of Montferrat and Anne of Alençon).
 His maternal uncles included Francesco III Gonzaga, Duke of Mantua, Guglielmo Gonzaga, Duke of Mantua (who married Archduchess Eleanor of Austria), Louis Gonzaga, Duke of Nevers (who married Henriette of Cleves), and Cardinal Federico Gonzaga.